murachika/ahref/src/ie/ReadMe_en.txt

   - Double click "A_HREF_plusplus_SetUp.vbs".

 * Environment
-  - InternetExplorer 6/7/8/9
+  - InternetExplorer 9/10/11
-  - Windows 7/Vista/XP
+  - Windows 8/7/Vista

 * Tips
   - In case some security software alert you when you install "A HREF++", please permit this program.
   - When you open many URLs by "A HREF++" at once, Pop-up Blocker may block opening windows.
 Please turn off Pop-up Blocker as necessary.
-  - I recommend you to change Tabs Setting of "Internet Options" (IE7/8/9), "Let InternetExplorer decide how pop-ups should open" or "Always open pop-ups in a new tab".
+  - I recommend you to change Tabs Setting of "Internet Options", "Let InternetExplorer decide how pop-ups should open" or "Always open pop-ups in a new tab".